aparkgh/aparkgh/README.md

 </br>
 </br>

-..check out some of my little projects! and maybe chuck a follow?
+..check out some of my repos! and maybe chuck a follow?

 </br>